Origami-Instructions.com

 The next step is to fold the top point over as shown.
 There are now two loose flaps on either side, fold these up as shown.

-top point folded overloose flaps folded up
+top point folded over

 Almost there!
 Fold the hang glider in half, then unfold.